Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Defining_CFTPROT_in_PeSIT.md

     NSDU
 - MULTART
-    parameter is option used to group several records of the file sent in the same FPDU; this is then referred to as a multi-article FPDU
+    parameter is option used to group several records of the file sent in the same FPDU; this is then referred to as a multi- article FPDU
 - SEGMENT
     parameter is the option used to segment file articles into two or more FPDUs